 In my opinion, the problem with clickbait is that it starts off any conversation on a dishonest note.
 I’m not going to waste any time reading what you have to say if, in the first sentence of your email, you are trying to trick me into clicking on a link that doesn’t match up with what it says is in the article or video title.

-This type of digital media feels like deception because it’s purposely misleading people about what the topic discussed.
+This type of digital media feels like deception because it misleads people about the discussed topic.

 Some people say that clickbait is necessary because it’s an easy way to get someone to read your content.
-But in my opinion, this type of digital media should be avoided at all costs.
+But I think this type of digital media should be avoided at all costs.

-If you want readers interested enough in what you have to say, then the work has to speak for itself and not through deception and dishonesty.
+If you want readers interested enough in what you have to say, then the work has to speak for itself, not through deception and dishonesty.